For The Modern Journalist & Investigative Reporter

 Why?
 Because while you were chasing the story, they were chasing the signals.

 Here's the opportunity most journalists miss: In the era of AI slop and misinformation, Google is *desperate* to elevate real journalists.
 The algorithm wants to trust you.
 But you have to speak its language.
-This guide is the translator—turning your real-world credentials into digital E-E-A-T signals that force algorithms to finally see what your readers already know.

-What The Modern Journalist & Investigative Reporters Struggle With
+What The Modern Journalist & Investigative Reporters struggle with

 The Aggregator Heist

 You spend three weeks cultivating sources, verifying facts, losing sleep over accuracy.
 You publish.
 By lunchtime, five outlets have rewritten your findings with 'SEO-optimized' headlines and are now ranking above your original piece.
 This isn't just annoying—it's an E-E-A-T failure.
 The signals that should scream 'Original Source' are whispering while the copycats shout.
+Impact: Stolen traffic, misattributed credit, and the slow erosion of your personal brand authority.
+Every aggregator ranking above you is revenue leaving your pocket.

 The Identity Fragmentation Crisis

 You've got author profiles scattered across a dozen publications.
 'J. Doe' on TechCrunch.
 'Jane Doe' on Wired.
 'Jane M. Doe' on that outlet from 2018.
 Google's trying to build your entity profile and it's getting confused, treating you as ten different people instead of one authoritative voice.
+Impact: Your authority score is diluted across multiple weak entities instead of consolidating into one that could trigger a Knowledge Panel.
+Every new publication treats you like a rookie.

 The AI Content Flood

 Generative AI can summarize your entire beat in 30 seconds.
 If your value proposition to search engines is just 'information delivery,' you've already lost.
 The only defensible position is *Experience*—the thing AI literally cannot manufacture.
-But if you don't technically signal that you were physically present, that you conducted the interview, that you smelled the smoke at the fire scene—Google may lump you with the scrapers, a risk also covered in our survival guide on [E-E-A-T for Content Creators](/use-cases/content-creators).
+But if you don't technically signal that you were physically present, that you conducted the interview, that you smelled the smoke at the fire scene—Google may lump you with the scrapers, a risk also covered in our survival guide on E-E-A-T for Content Creators.
+Impact: This isn't theoretical.
+It's an existential threat to career longevity, freelance rates, and the future of human journalism.

 The 'Source of Truth' Protocol